goharbor/harbor/docs/user_guide.md

 ![browse project](img/new_policy_list.png)

 ##Searching projects and repositories
-Entering a keyword in the search field at the top lists all matching projects and repos.
-The search result includes public repos and private repos you have access privilege to.
+Entering a keyword in the search field at the top lists all matching projects and repositories.
+The search result includes both public and private repositories you have access privilege to.

 ![browse project](img/new_search.png)

 ##Administrator options
 ###Managing user
-Administrator can add "SysAdmin" role to an ordinary user by toggling the switch under "System Admin".
+Administrator can add "administrator" role to an ordinary user by toggling the switch under "Administrator".
 To delete a user, click on the recycle bin icon.

 ![browse project](img/new_set_admin_remove_user.png)